baralsamrat/MSCS535_Assignment_3/README.md

 How to use:
 -----------
 - For ApplicationSecurity: Deploy in a Java Servlet web project.
-- For screenshots: See the `screenshots` folder for example output images.
 ![1](screenshots/Capture-2.PNG)

 - For OTP_Encryption: Compile and run ParallelOTP.java for a demo of OTP encryption using parallel arrays.